About Type 1 Diabetes:

 - Where can I get a medical ID for my child?

-- Does JDRF offer resource for adults with type 1 diabetes?
+- Does JDRF offer resources for adults with type 1 diabetes?

 - I need financial assistance for type 1 diabetes supplies and/or healthcare.